Planning for tomorrow: Fertility preservation and childhood cancer

 It is now essential for families to consider fertility preservation and long-term quality of life when making treatment decisions.
-This International Childhood Cancer Day ― Tuesday, Feb.
-15 ― learn about fertility preservation for children with cancer and what families should consider before children begin cancer treatment.
+Learn about fertility preservation for children with cancer and what families should consider before children begin cancer treatment:

 When should fertility preservation be considered?

 Some cancer treatments are associated with an increased risk of infertility.
 "Regimens of chemotherapy that contain cyclophosphamide are very common and very good at treating cancer, but can impact fertility down the road," says Asma Chattha, M.B.B.S., a pediatric and adolescent reproductive health specialist and co-founder of the Pediatric Fertility Preservation Program at Mayo Clinic.

 Though the risk of infertility should always be considered when discussing cancer treatment, Dr. Chattha says the risk is higher when cancer treatment targets certain areas of the body.
 "The two main areas where we think about radiation impacting fertility are the brain, which is where puberty signals come from, and the pelvis, where reproductive organs are located."

 If you are a childhood cancer survivor, or the parent of a survivor, and your care team did not discuss fertility preservation, you are not alone.
 "Research shows that fertility preservation counseling, particularly in prepubertal children, is not occurring frequently enough, despite being a key quality of life indicator for survivors," says Dr. Chattha.

 What fertility preservation options are available?